fieldtrip/website/tutorial/preproc/denoising_opm.md

 subplot(122); plot(freq_er.freq, freq_er.powspctrm); xlim([0 500]);
 ```

 Here we use **[ft_freqanalysis](/reference/ft_freqanalysis)** with multitaper frequency estimation and Hanning taper to compute the power spectrum.
 The **[ft_math](/reference/ft_math)** function applies a log10 transformation to make the spectral peaks more visible.
-The two subplots show the spectrum in different frequency ranges: 0-80 Hz (left) for the neural signal range, and 0-500 Hz (right) to capture higher frequency noise.
+The two subplots show the spectrum in different frequency ranges: 0-80 Hz (left) for the lower frequency range, mostly relevant for our neural signal analysis,  and the full  0-500 Hz (right).

 {% include image src="/assets/img/tutorial/denoising_opm/emptyroom_spectrum1.png" width="500" %}

 {% include markup/yellow %}
-The power spectrum of the empty-room data helps identify characteristic noise peaks.
+The power spectrum of the emptyroom data helps identify characteristic noise peaks.
 In a well-shielded MSR, you might see peaks at line noise frequencies (50/60 Hz and harmonics), but residual environmental noise may still be present, especially at lower frequencies.
 {% include markup/end %}

 To reduce the variance in the spectrum, we can cut the data into shorter segments, compute the spectrum per segment, and then average across segments.
 This is very similar to Welch's periodogram method: